Find out if your savings interest exceeds the Personal Savings Allowance and calculate any tax due.

 Building a savings habit is one of the most effective ways to improve your financial wellbeing.
 You may also find our Compound Interest Savings Calculator useful for related calculations.

 For a broader view of your finances, try the Compound Interest Calculator or the Take-Home Pay Calculator.
 All of our calculators are free to use and updated for the 2026/27 tax year where applicable.
+For official Personal Savings Allowance details, visit GOV.UK savings tax guide.

 Compound Interest Savings Calculator